Byzantine–Sasanian War of 602–628: Egypt

-In 618 Shahrbaraz's forces invaded Egypt, a province that had been mostly untouched by war for three centuries.
+In 618, Shahrbaraz's forces invaded Egypt, a province that had been mostly untouched by war for three centuries.
 The Monophysites living in Egypt were unhappy with Chalcedonian orthodoxy and were not eager to aid Byzantine imperial forces.
 Afterward they were supported by Khosrow, but they did not resist imperial forces between 600 and 638, and many saw the Persian occupation in negative terms.
 Byzantine resistance in Alexandria was led by Nicetas.
 After a year-long siege, resistance in Alexandria collapsed, supposedly after a traitor told the Persians of an unused canal, allowing them to storm the city.
 Nicetas fled to Cyprus along with Patriarch John the Almsgiver, who was a major supporter of Nicetas in Egypt.
 The fate of Nicetas is unclear, since he disappears from records after this, but Heraclius was presumably deprived of a trusted commander.
 The loss of Egypt was a severe blow to the Byzantine empire, as Constantinople relied on grain shipments from fertile Egypt to feed the multitudes in the capital.
 The free grain ration in Constantinople, which echoed the earlier grain dole in Rome, was abolished in 618.

 After conquering Egypt, Khosrow allegedly sent Heraclius the following letter:

-However, the genuineness of the letter has been denied by modern scholars.